Please upgrade your web browser now. Internet Explorer 6 is no longer supported.

 How can I find out about the swimming water quality for Canterbury beaches and rivers?

-To find out about the swimming water quality for Canterbury beaches and rivers please go to the Environment Canterbury water quality website. ...
+To find out about the swimming water quality for Canterbury beaches and rivers please go to the Environment Canterbury water quality website (link below). ...

 How can I find out which drain Environment Canterbury is responsible for?

 In general Environment Canterbury (ECan) is responsible for drains within its Drainage Rating Districts.
 Customer services staff will be able to help identify particular drains EC ...

 How can I have my say about gravel issues?

 In submissions to the 2007/08 Annual Plan, where the gravel charge was notified, submitters requested that they be given a ‘voice’ in the management of the gravel resource.
 Cou ...

 I found an algal bloom in the river/lake/sea.
 Can I still swim in it?